openbmc/phosphor-power/phosphor-regulators/docs/config_file/pmbus_read_sensor.md

 | vout_valley | Lowest output voltage |

 Notes:
-* Some regulators only support a subset of these sensor value types.
+* Some regulators only support a subset of these sensor types.
-* Some of these sensor value types are not part of the PMBus specification and must be obtained by reading from manufacturer-specific commands.
+* Some of these sensor types are not part of the PMBus specification and must be obtained by reading from manufacturer-specific commands.

 ### Data Format
 Currently the following PMBus data formats are supported: